Phosmachina/vectra/README.md

 You need to make sure that the `*.pug` files are correctly transpiled to Go (there are transpiled to `src/view/go/`).
-Currently, with the file watchers in Jetbrains IDEs, you need to make a change to the files to trigger it.
+Currently, with the file watchers, you need to make a change to the files to trigger it.

 After that, you can start your application.